-Do not expose machines to rain or wet conditions.
-Water entering a machine will increase the risk of electric shock.
+Do not expose power tools to rain or wet conditions.
+Water entering a power tool will increase the risk of electric shock.

-3. Personal safety
+- 3. Personal safety - a.
+Stay alert, watch what you are doing and use common sense when operating a power tool.
+Do not use a power tool while you are tired or under the influence of drugs, alcohol or medication.
+A moment of inattention while operating power tools may result in serious personal injury.

-- a.
-Stay alert, watch what you are doing and use common sense when operating a machine.
-Do not use a machine while you are tired or under the influence of drugs, alcohol or medication.
-A moment of inattention while operating machines may result in serious personal injury. - b.
+- b.
 Use personal protective equipment.
 Always wear eye protection.
 Protective equipment such as dust mask, non-skid safety shoes, hard hat, or hearing protection used for appropriate conditions will reduce personal injuries. - c.
 Prevent unintentional starting.
 Ensure the switch is in the off-position before connecting to power source and/or battery pack, picking up or carrying the tool.
-Carrying machines with your finger on the switch or energizing machines that have the switch on invites accidents. - d.
-Remove any adjusting key or wrench before turning the machine on.
-A wrench or a key left attached to a rotating part of the machine may result in personal injury. - e.
+Carrying power tools with your finger on the switch or energizing power tools that have the switch on invites accidents. - d.
+Remove any adjusting key or wrench before turning the power tool on.
+A wrench or a key left attached to a rotating part of the power tool may result in personal injury. - e.
 Do not overreach.
 Keep proper footing and balance at all times.
-This enables better control of the machine in unexpected situations. - f.
+This enables better control of the power tool in unexpected situations. - f.
 Dress properly.
 Do not wear loose clothing or jewelry.
 Keep your hair, clothing and gloves away from moving parts.